A new bound for the Fourier-Entropy-Influence conjecture: Introduction

 For a boolean function $f:\{-1, 1\}^n \to \{-1, 1\}$, the Fourier-Entropy-Influence conjecture asks if the entropy of the Fourier spectrum

-can be upper-bounded by a constant factor of the total influence: \begin{conj}[FEI] There exists a constant $c>0$, such that for any boolean function $f:\{-1,1\}^n \to \{-1,1\}$, we have $Ent(f)<cI(f)$. \end{conj} Note that if it is true we will have for any $\delta>0$,
+can be upper-bounded by constant times of the total influence: \begin{conj}[FEI] There exists a constant $c>0$, such that for any boolean function $f:\{-1,1\}^n \to \{-1,1\}$, we have $Ent(f)<cI(f)$. \end{conj} Note that if it is true we will have for any $\delta>0$,